zellyn/a2audit/v0/index.md

 ## E0009

 We wrote $44 to main RAM in the three test locations used by the LC test.
 They should have been unaffected by the LC test while it was using auxmem, but at least one of them was modified.

+## E000A

+This is a data-driven test of main and auxiliary memory softswitch operation.
+We initialize $FF, $100, $200, $3FF, $427, $7FF, $800, $1FFF, $2000, $3FFF, $4000, $5FFF, and $BFFF in main RAM to value 1, and in auxiliary RAM to value 3.
+Then, we perform a testdata-driven sequence of instructions.
+Finally we (try to) increment all test locations.
+Then we test the expected values of the test locations in main and auxiliary memory.
+For more information on the operation of the auxiliary memory soft-switches, see Understanding the Apple IIe, by James Fielding Sather, Pg 5-22 to 5-28.